198 Overcrest Road, Marysville, PA 17053

 Traditionally, the Library has relied upon fundraising–an ongoing series of book/flea/and bake sales, dinners, walk-a-thons, holiday chocolate sales, and special events throughout the year–to meet its operating costs.
 Community organizations (the Marysville Lions Club, Post 882 of the VFW, the Senior Citizens Club, the Rye Township Polling Place) have generously made their facilities available for all those fundraising events–such as basket bingo, the annual auction, numerous spaghetti dinners, and the kitchen concession on election day and baseball opening day–that the Library could not accommodate on site.
 On December 15, 1991, a number of Marysville and Rye Township residents opened their beautiful and historic homes for a Holiday House Tour benefiting the Library.
 In October 2001, Denise and Jim Glenn# personally organized a traditional Harvest Moon Barn Dance on behalf of the Library.
 Since 2002, the November Dinner and Auction, under the gavel of David Magee, has served as the premier fundraiser of the calendar year.
 Our local businesses—notably Specialty Bakers, The First National Bank of Marysville, West Shore Oil Company, Inc., and the Michael J. Shalonis Funeral Home—have generously underwritten the costs of many fundraisers.

 On November 12, 2000, the Children’s Room was dedicated to the memory of Emily Elizabeth Gleixner.
 The remodeling of the Library basement into a multi-functional space was envisioned as early as 1991 and was accomplished through funds raised from foundation grants, from local businesses, and individual memorials.
 Monies donated in memory of Emily paid for the children’s tables and chairs used during Story Hour and Summer Reading Programs.
-The Children’s Room is also used for lectures, book sales, board meetings, the Fall Festival, and Jake Stoss’ ongoing Karate classes.#
+The Children’s Room is also used for lectures, book sales, board meetings, and the Fall Festival.

 The Library works to achieve special goals through strategic grant writing.
 The Library used money received in August 1997 from the Keystone Recreation, Park and Conservation Fund to create a unisex handicapped-accessible rest room to bring the Library into compliance with the Americans with Disabilities Act.
 In January 2005, the Library was notified that it had been awarded a Library Services and Technology Act grant for automation.
 For the next several months, staff and volunteers affixed a barcode to every item in the Library’s collection.
 By August 2005, the Library offered its patrons computer access to the collection and, shortly afterward, retired its card catalog.
 In August 2006, the Library received a grant from the Department of Community and Economic Development to upgrade its office equipment.#